szufix/mapel/index.rst

 exp_name
-  : obligatory, name of the experiment.
+  : obligatory, string; name of the experiment.

 scale
-  : optional, multiply all the values by *scale*.
+  : optional, string; multiply all the values by *scale*.

 Prepare SOC files